 An article by Eric Enge, "Does Amp Improve Rankings, Engagement, and Conversion?:

 If you would like some help on the road to website success, consider us at Alpha Group Software.
 We help our clients understand and implement a mobile-first / user-first strategy while embracing Google's transition from a search engine to an answer engine.

-If your budget is tight and you want a high-performance mobile website check out EZ Mobile Pages.
+If your budget is tight and you want a high-performance mobile website check out EZ Info Pages.